Eiði: History

-Eiði was first mentioned in writing early in the 14th century, though carbon dating indicated that the village was settled by Vikings, in the 9th century.
-In the center of the village, is Eiði Church.
+Eiði was first mentioned in writing early in the 14th century.
+Eiði was settled by Norsemen.
+The earliest sign of settlement was carbondated to approx. 920 CE.
+Settlement is likely to have happened earlier.
+In the centre of the village is Eiði Church.
 It was founded on September 18, 1881, and was designed in 1879 by Danish architect Hans Christian Amberg.

 The LORAN-C transmitter Ejde was previously located just east of Eiði.
-The transmitter was deemed obsolete in 2015 and was turned off for the final time on 1 January 2016 and dismantled three years later.
+The transmitter was deemed obsolete in 2015 and was turned off for the final time on 1 January, 2016 and dismantled three years later.
 It was an important station for submarine navigation during the Cold War.
-At its peak in the 1960s, the number of employees at the station was 32.
+At its peak in the 1960s, the station employed 32 workers.

 Sports

 The village's football team is EB/Streymur.
 It was founded 1993 as a merger between Eiðis Bóltfelag and Ítróttarfelagið Streymur.